akutz/go-interface-values/docs/01-prereqs/02-docker.md

 ### Dev container

-Alternatively, it is also possible to run the examples through opening the cloned reposity in a VS Code devcontainer:
+Alternatively, it is also possible to run the examples through opening the cloned repository in a VS Code devcontainer:

 1. To get started, please install the extension `Remote - Containers` by Microsoft (ms-vscode-remote.remote-containers).
 1. Open up your Command Palette and type or select the command `Remote-Containers: Reopen in Container`.